 |3||Capable of only limited selfcare; confined to bed or chair more than 50% of waking hours|

 |4||Completely disabled; cannot carry on any selfcare; totally confined to bed or chair|

-The ECOG Performance Status and the Karnofsky Performance Status are two widely used methods to assess the functional status of a patient.
-Both scales have been in the public domain for many years as ways to classify a patient according to their functional impairment, compare the effectiveness of therapies, and assess the prognosis of a patient.
+The ECOG Performance Status Scale and the Karnofsky Performance Status Scale are two widely used methods to assess the functional status of a patient.
+Both scales are in the public domain to classify a patient according to their functional impairment, compare the effectiveness of therapies, and assess the prognosis of a patient.
 The Karnofsky index, between 100 and 0, was introduced in a textbook in 1949.* Key elements of the ECOG scale first appeared in the medical literature in 1960.**

 There are several ways to map the two scales.
 The table below displays one commonly used comparison.